open-mmlab/mmtracking/docs/dataset.md

 Images in `reid/imgs` are cropped from raw images in `MOT17/train` by the corresponding `gt.txt`.
 The value of ground-truth labels should fall in range `[0, num_classes - 1]`.

+#### The folder of annotations in crowdhuman

+There are 2 JSON files in `data/crowdhuman/annotations`:

+`crowdhuman_train.json`:  JSON file containing the annotations information of the training set in CrowdHuman dataset.
+`crowdhuman_val.json`:  JSON file containing the annotations information of the validation set in CrowdHuman dataset.

 #### The folder of annotations in lasot

-There are 2 json files in `data/lasot/annotations`:
+There are 2 JSON files in `data/lasot/annotations`:

-`lasot_train.json`:  Json file containing the annotations information of the training set in LaSOT dataset.
+`lasot_train.json`:  JSON file containing the annotations information of the training set in LaSOT dataset.
-`lasot_test.json`:  Json file containing the annotations information of the testing set in LaSOT dataset.
+`lasot_test.json`:  JSON file containing the annotations information of the testing set in LaSOT dataset.

 #### The folder of annotations in UAV123

-There are only 1 json files in `data/UAV123/annotations`:
+There are only 1 JSON files in `data/UAV123/annotations`:

-`uav123.json`:  Json file containing the annotations information of the UAV123 dataset.
+`uav123.json`:  JSON file containing the annotations information of the UAV123 dataset.

 #### The folder of frames and annotations in TrackingNet

 There are 511 video directories of TrackingNet testset in `data/trackingnet/TEST/frames`, and each video directory contains all images of the video.
 Similar file structures can be seen in `data/trackingnet/TRAIN_{*}/frames`.

-There are 2 json files in `data/trackingnet/annotations`:
+There are 2 JSON files in `data/trackingnet/annotations`:

-`trackingnet_test.json`:  Json file containing the annotations information of the testing set in TrackingNet dataset.
+`trackingnet_test.json`:  JSON file containing the annotations information of the testing set in TrackingNet dataset.
-`trackingnet_train.json`:  Json file containing the annotations information of the training set in TrackingNet dataset.
+`trackingnet_train.json`:  JSON file containing the annotations information of the training set in TrackingNet dataset.

 #### The folder of data and annotations in OTB100

 There are 98 video directories of OTB100 dataset in `data/otb100/data`, and the `img` folder under each video directory contains all images of the video.

-There are only 1 json files in `data/otb100/annotations`:
+There are only 1 JSON files in `data/otb100/annotations`:

-`otb100.json`:  Json file containing the annotations information of the OTB100 dataset.
+`otb100.json`:  JSON file containing the annotations information of the OTB100 dataset.

 #### The folder of frames and annotations in GOT10k

 There are training video directories in `data/got10k/train`, and each video directory contains all images of the video.
 Similar file structures can be seen in `data/got10k/test` and `data/got10k/val`.

-There are 3 json files in `data/got10k/annotations`:
+There are 3 JSON files in `data/got10k/annotations`:

-`got10k_train.json`:  Json file containing the annotations information of the training set in GOT10k dataset.
+`got10k_train.json`:  JSON file containing the annotations information of the training set in GOT10k dataset.
-`got10k_test.json`:  Json file containing the annotations information of the testing set in GOT10k dataset.
+`got10k_test.json`:  JSON file containing the annotations information of the testing set in GOT10k dataset.
-`got10k_val.json`:  Json file containing the annotations information of the valuation set in GOT10k dataset.
+`got10k_val.json`:  JSON file containing the annotations information of the valuation set in GOT10k dataset.

 #### The folder of data and annotations in VOT2018

 There are 60 video directories of VOT2018 dataset in `data/vot2018/data`, and the `color` folder under each video directory contains all images of the video.

-There are only 1 json files in `data/vot2018/annotations`:
+There are only 1 JSON files in `data/vot2018/annotations`:

-`vot2018.json`:  Json file containing the annotations information of the VOT2018 dataset.
+`vot2018.json`:  JSON file containing the annotations information of the VOT2018 dataset.

 #### The folder of annotations in youtube_vis_2019/youtube_vis2021

-There are 3 json files in `data/youtube_vis_2019/annotations` or `data/youtube_vis_2021/annotations`:
+There are 3 JSON files in `data/youtube_vis_2019/annotations` or `data/youtube_vis_2021/annotations`:

-`youtube_vis_2019_train.json`/`youtube_vis_2021_train.json`: Json file containing the annotations information of the training set in youtube_vis_2019/youtube_vis2021 dataset.
+`youtube_vis_2019_train.json`/`youtube_vis_2021_train.json`: JSON file containing the annotations information of the training set in youtube_vis_2019/youtube_vis2021 dataset.

-`youtube_vis_2019_valid.json`/`youtube_vis_2021_valid.json`: Json file containing the annotations information of the validation set in youtube_vis_2019/youtube_vis2021 dataset.
+`youtube_vis_2019_valid.json`/`youtube_vis_2021_valid.json`: JSON file containing the annotations information of the validation set in youtube_vis_2019/youtube_vis2021 dataset.

-`youtube_vis_2019_test.json`/`youtube_vis_2021_test.json`: Json file containing the annotations information of the testing set in youtube_vis_2019/youtube_vis2021 dataset.
+`youtube_vis_2019_test.json`/`youtube_vis_2021_test.json`: JSON file containing the annotations information of the testing set in youtube_vis_2019/youtube_vis2021 dataset.